ros-realtime/ros2-realtime-examples/README.md

   process memory to avoid memory page faults
 * [minimal_scheduling](minimal_scheduling/README.md): shows how to configure the thread(s)
 scheduling policy and priority
+* [minimal_data_sharing](minimal_data_sharing/README.md): shows how to use different data sharing approached to avoid blocking calls when sharing data between real-time and non real-time threads

 TODO: Add other packages after review (currently in rolling-experimental branch):
 * minimal_cpu_affinity: shows how to set the process and threads CPU affinity